Monitoring Docker, OpenShift, Kubernetes and Linux - Version 5.21

 This dashboard will help you to properly configure the CPU limits and requests for your containers.

-Global sanitation of the forwarding logs and events
+Global sanitization of forwarded logs and events

 In this release, we have added a new feature to sanitize the logs and events before forwarding them to the backend.
 You can configure a global replacement pipe for all the host logs, container logs, and events that are forwarded to the backend.